slusho-jo/doodstream-web/README.md

-# doodstream-web 🎥
+# DoodTube 🎥

-An SSR video streaming frontend which uses doodstream.com as a backend.
-It is built using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
+A server-side rendered video streaming frontend using DoodTube as a backend.
+Built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Features